midonet/midonet/tests/README.md

 ---------------

 To run MDTS, first start the Midonet Sandbox subsystem.
 Midonet Sandbox depends on the MidoNet packages.
-If they're needed to be installed manually, please build them as follows from the midonet root tree:
+If you need to be build them manually, please build them as follows from the midonet root tree:

 ```
-git submodule update --init --recursive
 ./gradlew clean
 ./gradlew -x test debian
 find . -name "*.deb"